Frequently asked questions (FAQ)

 • You will likely still be in a very open and spacious frame of mind after your session.
 We encourage you to allow yourself to remain in that mindset for as long as possible.

 • There are a few mental health conditions that make ketamine therapy contraindicated.
 One of these may be bipolar disorder, if you are not taking mood-stabilizing medication.
 Another may be psychotic disorders such as schizophrenia.
-Substance use such as alcohol, benzodiazepines (Valium, Ativan, Xanax, etc.), or opiates, may also diminish the effectiveness of treatment.
-Additionally, the mood-stabilizer lamotrigine has been reported to blunt the effect of ketamine.
-If you take this medicine, you may require higher doses of ketamine than people who do not.
+Heavy use of substances use such as alcohol, benzodiazepines (Valium, Ativan, Xanax, etc.), or opiates, may also diminish the effectiveness of treatment.